jashapiro/jashapiro.github.io/courses/biolB215f14/basic_graphics.markdown

 {: .text-center}

 ### `ggplot2` Histograms
 The basic plotting function in in `ggplot2` is `qplot()`, which can actually make a large number of different kinds of plots, depending on what options you give it.
+(Saying this is the *basic* plotting function is a bit misleading as it is actually a layer on top of lower level functions, but it is the easiest one to use, at least at first.)

-To make a histogram, we will first load the `ggplot2` library (you only need to do this once per session) and then call `qplot()` with a single vector of numbers.
+To make a histogram, we will first load the `ggplot2` package (you only need to do this once per session) and then call `qplot()` with a single vector of numbers.
 Unlike `plot()`, `qplot()` will actually do something reasonable here, and make a histogram rather than just a series of points.

 {% highlight r %}
-require(ggplot2)
+library(ggplot2)
 {% endhighlight %}

 {% highlight text %}
-## Loading required package: ggplot2
 ## Loading required package: methods
 {% endhighlight %}